seancher83/OpenStreetMap-Project/OpenStreetMapProject.md

 Esquimalt,1495
 View Royal,998
 ```
-This data, although listed as "Seattle" does indeed actually include the greater metropolitan area.
+This Mapzen data, although listed as "Seattle" does indeed actually include the greater metropolitan area.

 ### Zip Codes
 I also want to check and see what the most commonly entered zip code is: